Ray-Young/ray-young.github.io/_posts/2016-09-07-First-Week-at-Boston-University.md

 Arrived at Boston at 31 August, it's already very late after checking in the hotel and go to the market for the furniture.
 It's bit rainy at night.
 ![firstNight][1]

-When I first got to my aunt's house, I only took 2 luggage with me.
-But when I came to Boston, I took 4 luggage with me...
+When I first got to my aunt's house, I only took 2 luggages with me.
+But when I came to Boston, I took 4 luggages with me...
 I don't know what I have bought in these two weeks...
 ![tooMuchLuggage][2]